 All home plant fans adore it because of its low-maintenance qualities.

-1. Sunlight and Location
+1. Sunlight and Temperature

 For optimal results, position your Philodendron tortum in a location that receives medium, indirect light.